LimeChain/subsembly/docs/guides/create-your-first-subsembly-runtime/set-up.md

 ### Prerequisites

-You set up needs to meet following requirements to get you started:
+Your set up needs to meet the following requirements :

 * **`Node >= 14.0.0`**
 * **`make`** and **`curl`** packages

 ### Getting Started

 To initialise and compile the runtime, follow the steps in the [**Runtime Development**](../../development/development.md) section.
-Briefly, the following steps should be completed before the next step of the guide:
+The following steps should be completed before the next step of the guide:

 Initialise a new **Subsembly** project: